 In recognition of the firm’s expertise, Japonica leadership served as sole Special Advisor to the CEPS Task Force on Government Balance Sheets and received the 2016 William Pitt the Younger Award for extraordinary leadership in strengthening democracy through public financial management.

 Education through public media is an important tool for our transformational investments.
 Japonica consistently and repeatedly went both vertically and horizontally within media organizations from fact checker to editorial boards.
-For example, our GGB related public service education campaign was both global and micro-focused, and generated a roughly estimated 2.8 billion gross impressions.
+For example, our GGB related public service education campaign was both global and micro-focused, and generated more than 3 billion gross impressions.